-If you only add Special hours to existing locations, you can include only the shop code and special hours columns on the spreadsheet.
+If you only add Special hours to existing businesses, you can include only the shop code and special hours columns on the spreadsheet.
 If you include empty columns or columns with headings but no information beneath them, existing information for those columns will be erased.
-If you add a new location, you’ll be alerted that you’re missing required column headings.
+If you add a new business, you’ll be alerted that you’re missing required column headings.

 Tip: Separate each set of hours with a comma.
 To enter multiple sets of opening hours in one day, separate the sets into two entries with a comma.
 Learn how to format hours.

 - For example, the following represents hours for a business that’s open for two distinct periods on 26 December 2015:

 2015-11-26: x, 2015-12-25: x, 2015-12-26: 10:00-16:00, 2015-12-26: 17:00-18:00, 2016-1-1: 00:00-00:00